janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

 # About
 I am a Ph.D. student in Computer Science at [University of Minnesota (UMN)](https://twin-cities.umn.edu/), advised by [Prof. Yao-Yi Chiang](https://knowledge-computing.github.io/).

-**My research interests lie in [AI for Science](https://www.nature.com/articles/s41586-023-06221-2).** I develop machine learning models that enhance workflows in science by learning from data across spatiotemporal (space and time) scales, often with little to no supervision—all to accelerate scientific discovery.
+My research interests lie in [AI for Science](https://www.nature.com/articles/s41586-023-06221-2).
+I develop machine learning models that accelerate scientific discovery by learning from multimodal data across spatiotemporal (space and time) scales, often with little or no supervision.

 Prior to this, I received my MS and BS in Computing Science from [Simon Fraser University (SFU)](https://www.sfu.ca/), and a BS in Materials Science & Engineering from [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
 I also did an internship at [KAIST](https://www.kaist.ac.kr/en/), which ignited my journey in AI.